hashicorp/vault/website/source/docs/commands/index.html.md

         auth/userpass/users/bob password="long-password" policies="admin"
 ```

-The options (CLI flags) come after the command (or subcommand) preceding the
+The options (flags) come after the command (or subcommand) preceding the path,
-path, and the args always follow the path to set API parameter values.
+and the args always follow the path to set API parameter values.

 ## Exit Codes